-Visual dust is monitored during routine inspections and when complaints are received.
-Where excessive dust generation has been identified, mitigation measures will be implimented.
+Visual Dust Monitoring - Visual dust is monitored during routine inspections and when complaints are received.
+Where excessive dust generation has been identified, mitigation measures are implemented.

-The following table shows the parameters for monitoring in the Cadia Air Quality Monitoring Program:
+Parameters for monitoring in the Cadia Air Quality Monitoring Program